-New or extended tourist facilities and visitor attractions will be permitted provided the proposal:
+New or extended tourist facilities and visitor attractions (excluding accommodation) (1) will be permitted provided the proposal:

-- a. is viable without the provision of accommodation; - b. has a functional relationship and special affinity with the historic and natural heritage of the area; - c. is well related to the main tourist routes; - d. is an identified opportunity that is not met by existing facilities; and - e. as far as possible, use is made of existing buildings, particularly agricultural buildings in the countryside, with the number and scale of new buildings kept to a minimum. - 9.10.4.
+- a. is viable without the provision of accommodation; (ii) - b. has a functional relationship and special affinity with the historic and natural heritage of the area; - c. is well related to the main tourist routes; - d. is an identified opportunity that is not met by existing facilities; and - e. as far as possible, use is made of existing buildings, particularly agricultural buildings in the countryside, with the number and scale of new buildings kept to a minimum.

+9.10.4.
 The Local Plan ensures that new tourism development is effectively and appropriately controlled to protect the high quality natural and built environment of the District, especially in the AONB.
 The term 'special affinity' has been used in order to protect the character of Cotswold towns and the countryside.
 Attractions for which there is no special justification for their location in that particular area, will not normally be permitted.
 The nature of the attraction should rely on its location within the Cotswolds.
-For the purpose of this policy and policy ECII, the main tourist routes are defined as A417(T), A417, A419(T), A419, A40(T), A429, A424, A44, A433, A435, A436 and the Cotswold Water Park Spine Roads.
+The A-roads of the District tend to form the main tourist routes.
+For the purpose of this policy and policy

-1 South West Tourism Alliance - Value of Tourism 2010
+&lt;sup>1 South West Tourism Alliance - Value of Tourism 2010

-2 Employment Study 2012 (Paragraph 3.2.19)
+&lt;sup>2 Employment Study 2012 (Paragraph 3.2.19)

-POLICY ECI0: DEVELOPMENT OF TOURIST FACILITIES AND VISITOR ATTRACTIONS
+POLICY EC10: DEVELOPMENT OF TOURIST FACILITIES AND VISITOR ATTRACTIONS